Package 'RMallow'

 data(three.mode)

-Two-mode Mallows' model fit to toy data set "datas"
+Two-mode Mallows model fit to synthetic data

 Description